Research: I have a passion for anything related to cell biology and developmental neurobiology.

 About Me: Originally from Peoria, IL, I received my Bachelor’s of Science from Xavier University.
 I then worked for 2 years at the University of Illinois College of Medicine at Peoria conducting research on the progression of brain tumors.
 While in the CSD program, I plan on improving my skills communicating scientific data and conclusions, enhancing my analytical skills while gaining more experience mentoring students.

 About Me: I was born and raised in a small Alabama town.
 I earned my BS in Biology from Birmingham-Southern College, where I first discovered my passion for research.
 In undergrad, I studied membrane trafficking mechanisms in fission yeast, during this time I became fascinated with utilizing fluorescent microscopy to probe questions of cellular dynamics.
 After graduation, I worked for four years as a technician at UAB.
 It was there I developed a love for developmental biology.
+Outside of research, I am an avid crafter and enjoy spending my free time knitting, crocheting, or beading.
+I am a big music lover, I take any opportunity I can to catch a show at Red Rocks, or attend a music festival.

 Rotation Labs: Lori Sussel, Richard Benninger, Olivia Rissland